KeyPoint Alliance, Inc. (www.1kpa.org)

 Required Years of Experience:

-At least 2 years of experience (paid or non paid) working with disadvantaged student populations in an educational or community setting.
+At least 1 year (two years preferred) of experience (paid or non paid) working with disadvantaged student populations in an educational or community setting.
 Demonstrated work experience with at risk teens is a plus.
 Possess knowledge of university procedures regarding admissions and financial aid.
 Demonstrated knowledge of persistence and graduation strategies.
 A combination of education and experience may be considered.

 - Medical Insurance